-- More golf courses than any other state in the country4
+- More golf courses than any other state in the country3

-- The only living coral barrier reef in North America5
+- The only living coral barrier reef in North America4

-- Six major cruise ports that serve 96 different ships6
+- Six major cruise ports that serve 96 different ships5

 - More than 4,500 motels and hotels1

-Did you know that Florida already employs more food service and lodging managers than all but one other state?3 And looking ahead, employment in each of those careers is expected to grow more than 10 percent in the state between 2017 and 2025.2 By getting the appropriate training now, you can be better prepared to take advantage of the expanding opportunities.
+Did you know that Florida is second in the nation when it comes to food service manager jobs and third in terms of lodging manager employment?2 And looking ahead, employment in those careers is expected to grow more than 11 percent and nine percent, respectively, in the state between 2018 and 2026.7 By getting the appropriate training now, you can be better prepared to take advantage of the expanding opportunities.

 3. A Unique Variety of Training Programs